KohakuBlueleaf/Kohaku-NAI/README.md

 If you just want to use it as a standalone client.
 Just change the `mode` of the client section in the `config.toml` to `local` and put your NovelAI API token to `token`.

-If you want to connect to other generation servers, connect the server maintainer for endpoint url.
+If you want to connect to others' generation servers, contact the server maintainer for endpoint url.
 (If you are the server owner, check next section)

 And then use `python ./gr_client.py` to run it.